 Arizona Western College has an Assistive Technology Lab to help students with disabilities access materials.
 This lab is located in LR 52.

 NOTE: Prior to using the Assistive Technology Lab, you must be registered with the ARS Office.
 The ARS office is located on the second floor in the 3C building.
 To make an appointment call 928.344.7674

-Whats adaptive technology is available?
+What adaptive technology is available?

 This software is designed to read aloud all the icons on the screen as soon as the first screen appears.
 It reads everything on the page.
-With minimal keystrokes, a student who is blind or low-vision can access the internet, Their textbook or type a paper.
+With minimal keystrokes, a student who is blind or low-vision can access the internet, their textbook or type a paper.

 Duxbury Braille Translator

 This software translates into Braille what is scanned into the computer or on the computer screen.

 A Braille embosser will print in Braille information translated by Duxbury Braille Translator.